The Death of Ferro Lad: Post-Infinite Crisis

 In the aftermath of the Infinite Crisis miniseries, most of the Legion's original continuity has been restored.
 The story of the Sun-Eater and the death of Ferro Lad is once again part of Legion history.

 Collected editions

 In 2009, The Life and Death of Ferro Lad (ISBN 1-4012-2193-9), a hardcover collection of the Silver Age appearances of Ferro Lad, was released.
 The story of the Sun-Eater and Ferro Lad's death from Adventure Comics #352-353 is included.
 The tale is also reprinted in Legion of Super-Heroes Archives, Volume 6 (ISBN 1-56389-277-4), which was published in 1997 as part of the DC Archive Editions collection.

 In other media

 Television

-In 2007, the story arc was adapted as "Sundown", a two-episode story on the CW animated series Legion of Super Heroes.
+In 2007, the story arc was adapted as "Sundown", the two-part season one finale of the animated series Legion of Super Heroes.